- April 14, 2016

 Under New York law, distracted drivers will often be legally accountable for the losses sustained by accident victims and their families.
 All drivers in New York owe a duty of care to other motorists, and this duty requires drivers to remain focused on the road at all times.
 At highway speeds, a car can travel the length of a football field in the time it takes to read a text message.
 This is a long way for someone to drive without looking at the road.

 2. Lawyers Can Subpoena Phone Records to Prove that a Driver was Distracted.

 If you are wondering how it is possible to prove that a driver was distracted, the answer is that lawyers have the ability to subpoena phone records in order to see whether a driver was talking on the phone or texting at the time of the accident.
 Piecing together information from the driver’s phone records, the police report, and other evidence, it is often possible to paint a clear picture of the events leading up to a vehicle collision.

 3. A New Law May Soon Make it Easier to Hold Distracted Drivers Accountable.

 In April of this year, state legislators in Albany proposed a new bill that, if passed, will allow police officers to use a new technology – dubbed the “Textalyzer” – that can detect whether a mobile device was being used at the time of an accident.
 While not a substitute for obtaining phone records, this Textalyzer technology could add yet another tool to injury victims’ chests for seeking the compensation that they deserve.

 If you have been injured or lost a loved one in a distracted driving accident, it is important to stand up for your legal rights.
-At Stenger, Roberts, Davis & Diamond, LLP, we can help.
+At Stenger, Diamond & Glass LLP, we can help.
 To schedule a free, no-obligation consultation about your distracted driving claim, please call (866) 290-6929 or send us a message online today.